avanetten/yolt/README.md

 YOLT is an extension of the [YOLO](https://pjreddie.com/darknet/yolov2/) framework that can evaluation satellite images of arbitrary size, and runs at ~50 frames per second.

 The YOLT code alters a number of the files in src/*.c to allow further functionality.
-We also build a python wrapper around the C functions to improve flexibility.
+We also built a python wrapper around the C functions to improve flexibility.
 We utililize the default data format of YOLO, which places images and labels in different forlders.
 An example training data and image:

     /data/images/train1.tif
     /data/labels/train1.txt

-Each line of the .txt file has the format
+Each line of the train1.txt file has the format

     <object-class> <x> <y> <width> <height>

 Where x, y, width, and height are relative to the image's width and height.
 Labels can be created with [LabelImg](https://github.com/tzutalin/labelImg), and converted to the appropriate format with the /yolt/scripts/convert.py script.

 ### For more information, see: